hpcloud/HPCloud-PHP/doc/introduction.md

 ## Slightly Irreverant Glossary

-*Account ID:* You service provider (ahem, HP Helion Public Cloud) will provide you with an account ID and a secret key, along with a URL, that can be used to access the cloud APIs.
+*Account ID:* Your service provider (ahem, HP Helion Public Cloud) will provide you with an account ID and a secret key, along with a URL, that can be used to access the cloud APIs.